Jvala Singh: Suraj Podcast

 Jvala Singh is the creator of the Suraj Podcast, sourcing his content for the podcast from the Suraj Prakash.
 Each episode of the Suraj Podcast is a summary in English of a chapter from the Suraj Prakash, covering the life-stories of the Sikh gurus and their associates.
 Each episode of the Suraj Podcast is around 10–15 minutes long.
 All the stories covering Guru Hargobind in-particular from the Suraj Prakash have been retold by Jvala Singh in the original Suraj Prakash podcast.

 The Suraj Podcast allows for Sikhs who are not well-versed in Braj or Sanskrit, to become familiar with the traditional tales found within the Suraj Prakash, allowing for Sikh reclamation of the text.
 The Suraj Podcast is an example of Sikhs utilizing the Internet, and social-media in-particular, to narrate Sakhis to a larger and more international audience than traditional spaces allow for.
 Jvala presents the Suraj Prakash in the podcast as unfiltered, authentic history.

 Suraj Podcast X ("Suraj Podcast Dasvi") has since been launched as a sequel to the original podcast, covering the life-stories related to Guru Gobind Singh found in the Suraj Prakash.

 Study Sikhi

 In January 2025, Study Sikhi, an online Sikh educational institution with enrollable courses set-up by Jvala Singh, was launched.

-The following courses were planned to be made available in 2025:
+The following courses were made available: